We tested the Omega-3 levels of 250 healthy women. Here's what we found.

 All testers with an Omega-3 Index above 8% indicated that they were supplementing with a DHA + EPA form of an Omega-3 supplement.
 Importantly, many testers with Indexes below 8% also supplemented, indicating that not all Omega-3 supplements are effective in raising levels.
 Learn more about how our Omega-3 is 5x better absorbed than standard fish oil pills here.

 Where to go from here?Overall, the results of our testing nearly 250 healthy women confirm that even the most nutritionally-aware among us struggle to get enough Omega-3 from food alone.
 As mamas and mamas-to-be, we need to properly supplement with an Omega-3 that's tailored to our needs.
-Start a healthy habit for you and your baby today.
+Start a healthy habit for you and your baby today with our Omega 3 powder.

 trusted education is needed.